 Is it “y” or “ie”?

 The other strategy was to distinguish it by replacing it with the letter ‘y.’
 Those two letters had come to represent similar sounds, and the result was multiple spellings of words.
 Crystal says the similarity of sound between ‘y’ and ‘ie’ led to a long period in Middle English when the two spellings were interchangeable.
-The modern forms had been established by the 18th century.
+Modern forms had been established by the 18th century.

 “Will I have to use a dictionary to read your book?” asked Mrs. Dodypol.
 “It depends,” says I, “how much you used the dictionary before you read it.” —Alexander Theroux, Darconville’s Cat

 The letter ‘y’ is used in the final position and in certain others: before an -ing ending to avoid an ii sequence (which apparently the scribes extremely disliked), and before a plural ending if a vowel preceded it.
 Crystal says that’s why we have flying, not fliing and boys, not bois.
-“Today you see words ending in ‘i’ only in foreign loanwords: rabbi, Magi, khaki, ski, origami, and tsunami, as well in the plural of words borrowed from Italian and Latin, like spaghetti, graffiti, and stimuli.
-And there are some words where you still see both endings: is it aunty or aunti, nighty or nightie, Fanny or Fannie?”
+“Today you see words ending in ‘i’ only in foreign loanwords: rabbi, khaki, ski, origami, and tsunami, as well in the plural of words borrowed from Italian and Latin, like spaghetti, graffiti, and stimuli.
+And there are some words where you still see both endings: is it aunty or auntie, nighty or nightie, Fanny or Fannie?”

 Crystal says the overlap between ‘i’ and ‘y’ is still with us and causes a great deal of present-day confusion.
 We have both dye (color) and die (lose life), and thus dyeing and dying.

 And what about the other minims: v, n or m?
 Crystal says the problem remained even if the words were spelled with a final ’e,’ and that they replaced the ‘u’ with an ‘o.’
 There is worry, wonder, wolf, woman.
 Sun and son were no longer confused.
-But we till see ‘u’ next to ‘m’ or ‘n’ in many words today.
+But we still see ‘u’ next to ‘m’ or ‘n’ in many words today.

 French spellings had been grafted onto old Anglo-Saxon practices during the Middle English period by scribes who must have felt out of their depth, Crystal says.
 They had to make numerous decisions to make it all work and, of course, cope with the unforeseen consequences of those decisions.